 The OA policy

-Journal of Life Science and Biomedicine is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+The Journal of Life Science and Biomedicine is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of Open Access.
-The journal also allows the author(s) to hold the copyright without restrictions and will retain publishing rights without restrictions.

 Paper Submission Flow